eyeem/Public-API/endpoints/users/GET_users_id.md

 ### Description
 ***
-Get a user's profile information.
+Get a user's profile information. some parameters (liked settings, are only available to native clients.)

 ### Parameters
 ***